 — means I’m in love with you or I’ve fallen in love with you

 Unlike in English, there is a specific verb in Italian for to fall in love: innamorarsi.

-Italian (Italiano) is a Romance language of the Indo-European language family spoken by over 90 million people, the vast majority of which are in Italy, Sicily and Sardinia.
+Italian (Italiano) is a Romance language of the Indo-European language family spoken by over 90 million people, the vast majority of which are in Italy, Sicily, Sardinia, and the islands of Italy.
 It is the official language of Italy, San Marino, and the Vatican City.